The Business of Menopause

 Who benefits from women needlessly suffering from menopause?

-Pharmaceutical Industry—there are millions of drugs a day that is prescribed to women suffering from the side effects of menopause.
+Pharmaceutical Industry—there are millions of drugs a day that are prescribed to women suffering from the side effects of menopause.
 It is not uncommon for women to be on 6-12 different drugs to manage the symptoms they experience from menopause.
 If women never experienced menopause, then there would not be a need to prescribe drugs, psychotropic or otherwise, for mental and physical conditions that do not exist when hormones are properly restored.

 Mental Health Industry—the majority of side effects women experience in menopause are those of mental illness.
-In fact, 85% of the mental illnesses women experience no matter how old they are caused by the same thing that causes menopause, estrogen deficiency.
+In fact, 85% of the mental illnesses women experience no matter how old they are are caused by the same thing that causes menopause, estrogen deficiency.

 Technology Industry—there is a growing industry of technology devices and applications that target women suffering from perimenopause and menopause that tend to give the wrong information about menopause keeping women in it.
 Women are sold products to manage the symptoms they would not have if menopause were addressed at the cause.